Continuum models of directed polymers on disordered diamond fractals in the critical case: Path intersections under the correlation measure

 \begin{remark} It is interesting to compare the linear growth of the number, $\widetilde{\xi}_n$, of generation-$n$ members that have indefinitely surviving progeny with the quadratic growth of the total population, $\xi_n$.
-Thus, in this critical population model, where there is neither inevitable extinction nor the possibility of asymptotically exponential growth, a vanishing portion of the population has unending family lines.
-A member of the generation-$n$ population with surviving progeny will have $b$ children, but when $n\gg 1$ typically only one of them will carry the family line.\footnote{This follows from~(\ref{FamilyLine}) and $R(t)\approx \frac{\kappa^2}{-t}$ for $-t\gg 1$.}
+In this critical population model, where there is neither inevitable extinction nor the possibility of asymptotically exponential growth, a vanishing fraction of the population have unending family subtrees.
+A member of the generation-$n$ population that is destined to have indefinitely surviving progeny will have $b$ direct descendants, but when $n\gg 1$ typically only one them will have an unending progeny subtree because $\mathbbmss{P}_r\big[\mathbf{n}_n=1\big]=1+\mathit{O}(\frac{1}{n})$ by~(\ref{FamilyLine}) and the asymptotics $R(t)\approx \frac{\kappa^2}{-t}$ for $-t\gg 1$. \end{remark}